kevin-d-omara/PongOut/README.md

 Currently, all customization must be done within the Unity editor.
 Select the file "Assets/Prefabs/GameManager.prefab" in the Unity Inspector.
 Exciting parameters to tweak include:

 **Game Manager**
-- Powerup Frequency (how often powerups occur)
+- Powerup Period (how often powerups occur)
-- Powerup Variance (+/- value to affect Powerup Frequency; i.e. if Variance=0.5, then Frequency = 0.5 to 1.5)
+- Powerup Variance (+/- value to affect Powerup Period; i.e. if Variance=0.5, then Powerup = 0.5 to 1.5)
 - Points To Win

 **Table Manager**